This principle has been essential to my success.

 How do I improve my skills?

-It takes quantity of action to reach quality of results.
+It takes quantity of action to develop quality of results.

 How to balance quantity and quality?As an example, I think about content in stages.

-Stage 2 is looking at my previous Stage 1 pieces, seeing what the audience likes, and then spending more time editing them, and then and re-publishing / redistributing them.
+Stage 2 is looking at my previous Stage 1 pieces, selecting what the audience liked the most, and spending more time editing those better pieces.
+Then, re-publishing / redistributing them.

 In other words, I spend time improving the pieces that already display potential, based on my audience's reactions.
-I let the audience tell me what “Quality” means… not my own judgments.
+I let the audience tell me what “Quality” means… not my own self-judgments.

-As an example, this very blog post was written 1 year ago, and now I'm taking the effort to try to improve it, and to share this new version.
+As an example, this very blog post was first written 1 year ago, and now I'm taking the effort to improve it and to re-share this new version.

 Stage 3 is to integrate and monetize the Stage 2 pieces that fit within a particular topic or framework.

 Think of it like a Buffet:

-The owner of a buffet restaurant notices which of the many items gets more traffic, and which items are ignored.
+The owner of a buffet restaurant notices which of the many items gets more interest, and which items are ignored.
 Over time, he'll increase the types of items people love most, and remove the ones that people don't care for.
 Why cook stuff no one wants to eat?

-You can do the same thing with your content, with your products, and the work you do with your clients: For each of these spheres, aim to try lots of things, and then notice what people find most helpful, and then offer more things like that.
+You can do the same thing with your own content, with your products, and the work that you do with your clients: For each of these spheres, aim to try lots of things, and then notice what people find most helpful, and then offer more things like that.

-“How does my audience have time to consume so much content that I’m putting out there?”
+“How does my audience have time to consume all the content that I’m putting out there?”

-You'll notice that most of your audience will only consume the pieces that are popular (that have the most “likes” or comments.)
-It may be all they need to satisfy them for now.
-When they have time, they will try out other pieces of content.
+You will also notice that most of your audience will only consume the pieces that are popular (that have the most “likes” or comments.)
+When they have time or interest, they might try out a few other pieces of content.
 But it’s like the buffet: it’s all optional.

 Therefore, offer more options…By putting out more content, we give our audience more chances to tell us what they like and don’t like .
 If they don’t resonate with something, they’ll simply stay silent.